vChavezB/ble_utils/README.md

 A demo is located in the samples folder.
 This demo can be used as a reference on how to use this module.

+# Tests

+Some basic tests are done with [Renode] to simulate the correct setup of the BLE Services and characteristics.
+Please refer to the github actions (`.github/workflows/build_test.yml`) to run the tests locally.

 ## Contact

-Contact for issues, contributions as git patches or general information at chavez-bermudez@fh-aachen.de
+Contact for issues, contributions as git patches or general information at vchavezb(at)protonmail.com